suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/README.md

 AI can learn from network usage patterns and adaptively schedule jobs to balance load across the network, enhancing overall performance and reliability.

-Rust smart contracts ports of different cron jobs are also kindly available.
+Rust smart contracts ports of different cron jobs are also available for simulation.

 # 🎯 Strategy: Buffered Staking Approach with Grace Limits